corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/smart-contracts.md

 The contract code can:

 * Check the number of inputs, outputs, commands, or attachments.
 * Check that the [time window]({{< relref "./time-windows.md" >}}) matches the expectations for the given transaction.
-For example, that a point in time mentioned in one of the states (inputs, outputs, references) falls within the time window.
+For example, that a point in time mentioned in one of the states (inputs, outputs, or references) occurs within the time window.
 * Check the contents of all components.
 * Evaluate looping constructs, variable assignments, function calls, helper methods, and other aspects of the transaction code.
 * Group similar states to validate them as a group.
 For example, it can impose a rule on the combined value of all the cash states.